01 — Build

 Drill + 4mm drill bitFor rope holes in the lid flaps.
 Borrow if possible.

-Jumper wires (female-to-female)£2For connecting FTDI to ESP32-CAM for programming.
+Jumper wires (female-to-female)£2For connecting FTDI to ESP32-CAM.
+Search jumper wires on Amazon.

 Wiring & setup

 The ESP32-CAM needs to be programmed once via an FTDI USB-to-serial adapter before use.
-After programming, it runs independently from a USB power bank with no computer required.
+After programming, it runs independently from the LiPo battery with no computer required.

 01